xiahongze/xiahongze.github.io/_posts/2019-11-17-Yet-Another-How-Shazam-Works.md

 Relative time is used instead of absolute timestamps given by the frequency-time pair.
 Hence, three numbers, namely $$f_0$$, $$f_1$$ and
 $$\delta t=t_1 - t_0$$
-are combinatorially hashed to generate a hash.
+are used to generate a hash.

 If $$\mathcal{H}$$ is the hash function and $$h_i$$ and $$n_i$$ is the hash and the number at step i, the combinatorial hashing can be written as